amd/ZenDNN/docs/CONTRIBUTING.md

 }
 ```

-Following these steps and using the Sample Operator as a reference, you can successfully add and integrate a new operator into ZenDNN*.
+Following these steps and using the Sample Operator as a reference, you can successfully add and integrate a new operator into ZenDNN.

 ## System Flow Recap